tbergen1/servant-boilerplate-mean/README.md

 ## Installation & Set-Up:

-### Part 1 – Register You App:
+### Part 1 – Register Your Application:

-Go to http://servant.co and register your application in the dashboard.
+Go to http://www.servant.co and register your application in the dashboard.

-Make the Redirect URL: *http://localhost:8080/auth/servant/callback*
+Enter this Redirect URL: *http://localhost:8080/auth/servant/callback*

 ### Part 2 – Database or Session Storage: